mc-wut/mc-wut.github.io/_portfolio/portfolio-2.md

 `check_table_of_contents()` Which uses a Regex to check for a "Table of Contents " or "TOC" label.

+`check_page_num()` checked if pages were in specific ranges between 1 & 30.
+Including the page number presented a challenge at the PDF reader level, and there was also concern about documents being combined and that throwing off the classifier.
+As in the Addenda documents are merged onto the end of a larger spec and then an end user processes that file.
+As a result we didn't include it in the final version.

 `check_section_num()` is the star here and takes a section number and the page of text and checks if they match.

 The compiled dictionary is then transformed.